 ServSafe Course and Exam

-MFF requires all staff implementing food tastings or cooking demonstrations be supervised by a designated staff member who is ServSafe certified.
+MFF requires all staff implementing food tastings or cooking demonstrations be supervised by a designated staff member who has obtained the ServSafe Food Manager Certification.
 The ServSafe certified staff must ensure those who are conducting food tastings or cooking demonstrations are implementing activities in a way that meets all food safety standards.

 Registration begins at 7:30 a.m. and the training begins at 8:00 a.m.
 A working lunch will be provided and the certification exam begins at 4:00 p.m.
 You will have two hours to complete the exam.
 Most participants complete the exam well within the two hours.
 Certification examination results are not given at the training.
 You will receive instructions at the training on how to obtain your results.

 The ServSafe course book will be shipped before the training and you should study the course materials prior to the training.
 For this reason, you must register for the training at least one week in advance.

 If you are traveling from a distance and require a hotel room, please reserve your own room by contacting Pamela Bartig at firstname.lastname@example.org or (517) 908-3846 for assistance.
 You will need to provide a credit card to hold your room.
 When you check in, your room charge and parking (not incidentals) will be moved to the MFF Master Bill.
 If you are a “no show” for your room, your credit card will be charged and this expense cannot be reimbursed through SNAP-Ed.
 If you choose to stay at an alternate hotel, your organization may be reimbursed through SNAP-Ed for up to $75/room plus applicable taxes.